-Using a multi-sampled instrument
+Using a multi-sampled kit

 You can use any kit as a multi-sampled instrument.
 Or in other words; you can have your Woovebox play back different samples automatically, based on what pitch is being played.
-This allows for a more realistic reproduction of a sampled instrrument at different pitches, avoiding the "smurf" effect.
+This allows for a more realistic reproduction of a sampled instrument at different pitches, avoiding the "smurf" effect.

 On any of the 2/bS-16/A8 tracks, on the track globals ('GLob') page, set the 7/'bEhv'/'trak bEhv' ("track behavior") parameter to 'SMPL' ("sample").